/**

 - Feed-forward network (tokens processed independently)

-4. **Layer normalization**: Normalizes across the embedding dimension, keeping activations in a stable range
+Layer normalization: Normalizes across the embedding dimension, keeping activations in a stable range.
+RMSNorm (LLaMA, Mistral) simplifies it — re-scale only, no mean-centering or shift — for half the parameters at the same stability

-10. **Architectural variations**: Modern LLMs (LLaMA, Mistral) use RMSNorm, RoPE, and SwiGLU for better efficiency
+Architectural variations: Modern LLMs (LLaMA, Mistral) use RMSNorm, RoPE, and SwiGLU for better efficiency — and this module now builds RMSNorm and SwiGLU from scratch, swappable with

 Module 07: Training trains our transformer on actual data using cross-entropy loss, learning rate scheduling, and gradient accumulation.